No Tuition Cost. Free Housing. Weekly Grocery Stipend.

 As part of the NRO’s program, Music Director Carl Topilow features NRO musicians in solo performances with the orchestra throughout the season.

 Occasionally representatives from various orchestras regularly visit Breckenridge during the summer offering opportunities for NRO musicians to audition.
-In addition, members of the orchestra take part in mock auditions throughout the duration of the summer.

 The NRO has alumni in almost every major and regional orchestra in the country and many abroad.
 To find out more about what they are doing and what they thought of their NRO experience please follow the links below.